rocktrees/hyunguk_yoo_portfolio/README.md

 It is written in python with a focus on OOP and ease of use

 ### [Statistical Analysis(concrete strength)](https://github.com/rocktrees/ConcreteStrength.git)
-I have done a detailed statistical analysis on concrete strenth
+I have done a detailed statistical analysis on concrete strength